 Where ∑W is the sum of winning trades, ∑L is the sum of losing trades and N is the number of trades.

 The first problem is that the expectation E[T] is approximately equal to the average trade AvgT only for sufficiently large samples (Papoulis, p.
 138).
-This is also common sense.
 But what is a sufficiently large sample?
-That depends on many factors.
+That depends on many factors and varies.

 The second even more important problem is that E[T] is not stationary in general but can vary as a function of trade count N. If E[T] varies, we want the value to stay positive, of course, throughout the course of trading activity but also remain large enough so that it results in a satisfactory return above what we get from “risk-free” interest rate.
 We also want the variance to be small so that the resulting equity curve is as smooth as possible and without large swings.